dangdeptrai29/hambot-labs/README.md

 - **Motor Control** using the Raspberry Pi Build HAT.
 - **IMU Integration** with the BNO055 sensor for orientation and acceleration data.
 - **Lidar Integration** with the RPLidar for distance measurements.
-- **Camera Integration** with the Raspberry Pi Camera Board for image processing.
+- **Camera Integration** with the Raspberry Pi Camera Board for image processing and landmark detection.

 ## Getting Started